Covid 19 coronavirus: No new cases today, new rules for airline crew

-A man who tested positive after two weeks in managed isolation is believed to have caught the virus from a passenger on a charter flight who had been infected by touching a communal rubbish bin.
+That is how a person is thought to have become infected before boarding a charter flight from Christchurch to Auckland and infecting a man on that flight - both of whom having completed 14 days in managed isolation, with negative tests on day three and day 12.

-Ministry of Health officials say the rubbish bin has been pinpointed as a "common factor" after extensive contract tracing to identify the source of the charter flight passenger's infection.
+Ministry of Health officials say the rubbish bin has been pinpointed as a "common factor" after extensive contract tracing to identify the source of the passengers' infection.

+Between September 5 and 8, according to CCTV footage, a person with Covid-19 (who tested positive on September 9 and likely caught Covid-19 on a flight from India) shared the bin with a person who ended up on the September 11 charter flight.

-"While we cannot be certain, our hypothesis is that the virus may have been transmitted to a person ... via the surface of a rubbish bin which was used by another returnee who was likely infectious at the facility," said director of public health Dr Caroline McElnay.
+"While we cannot be certain, our hypothesis is that the virus may have been transmitted to a person ... via the surface of a rubbish bin," said director of public health Dr Caroline McElnay.

+The person then sat behind a man on the charter flight who tested positive on September 19.

+Previously the man was thought to have had an unusually long incubation period of about three weeks, having tested positive more than three weeks flying into New Zealand.

 There are no new cases of Covid-19 in New Zealand, McElnay announced today.